Bone-rank system

 The bone-rank system was the system of aristocratic rank used in the ancient Korean kingdom of Silla.
 It was used to segregate society, and particularly the layers of the aristocracy, on the basis of their hereditary proximity to the throne and the level of authority they were permitted to wield.
-The idea of royal blood in other societies is a close analogue to the idea of "sacred bone" in Silla thought.
+The idea of royal blood in other societies is a close analogue to the idea of "sacred bone" in Sillan society.

+History

 Bone rank was strictly hereditary, and thus acted as a caste system.
 The scholar, Lee Ki-baik (1984, p.
 43) considers it to have probably been adopted as part of the administrative law introduced from China and promulgated by King Beopheung in 520.
 However, this likely did nothing but institute in legal fact what was already a society segregated by bloodline and lineage.
 Although only two of the five known ranks were referred to as "bone" (골, 骨), the term "bone rank" has become widely used to describe the whole system.